Best Practice for client Scheduled Scans in VMware

-What is the recommendation on implementing Symantec Endpoint Protection Scheduled Scans in an VMWare environment?
+What is the recommendation on implementing Symantec Endpoint Protection Scheduled Scans in a VMware environment?

-When running Symantec Antivirus or Symantec Endpoint Protection in a virtual environment, consider how multiple guest systems can impact hardware resources on a host system.
+When running Symantec AntiVirus or Symantec Endpoint Protection in a virtual environment, consider how multiple guest systems can affect hardware resources on a host system.
 This is especially true when routine tasks happen simultaneously on multiple guest systems.

-Due to extremely high I/O, the following are examples of tasks that can degrade performance if run on multiple guest systems simultaneously.
+Due to high I/O, the following are examples of the tasks that can degrade performance if run on multiple guest systems simultaneously.

-Symantec recommends using randomization to minimize the impact on hardware resources when these tasks occur.
-Randomization ensures each client on a guest system does not run a scheduled scan or update virus definitions at the same time.
+Symantec recommends using randomization to minimize the effect on hardware resources when these tasks occur.
+Randomization that ensures each client on a guest system does not run a scheduled scan or update virus definitions at the same time.

-Scheduled scans require consideration in a virtual environment due to the potential for performance degradation.
-How often and when scheduled scans should be run will depend on security policies in your organizations.
+Scheduled Scans Scheduled scans require consideration in a virtual environment due to the potential for performance degradation.
+How often and when scheduled scans should be run can depend on security policies in your organizations.

 Stagger the scan times so they are not all running scans at the same time.

-Note: the specific options that are appropriate will depend on your environment.
+Note: the specific options that are appropriate depending on your environment.